deepjavalibrary/djl-demo/docs/dataset_creation.md

 # Creating a CSV Reading Dataset

 # Introduction
-In this document we discuss how to create a dataset class that prepares data from the CSV file, to be consumed during batch training.
+In this document you learn how to create a dataset class that can prepare data from a .csv file to be consumed during batch training.
 To learn more about training refer to the [training document](training_model.md).

-A csv file is used to store tye dataset.
-This available under this [third-party repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).
+The example here uses a .csv file to store the data.
+The .csv is available under this [third-party repository](https://github.com/incertum/cyber-matrix-ai/tree/master/Malicious-URL-Detection-Deep-Learning).

 The CSV file is of the format